rezamike/reacthooks-lesson-plan/03-React-Hooks-Effects/Unsolved/README.md

 ### Assignment

-In your `App.js` from the last activity, let's go ahead and add a simple Effect Hook.
+In your `App.js` from the last activity, let's add a simple Effect Hook.
 Your Effect Hook should accomplish the following goal:

   * In the title of the DOM, you should reflect the amount of tasks (todos) you have - it needs to be dynamic, showing the side effects of the changes being made on the DOM.
     - ex. `You have 5 tasks!`

 ### Bonus

-Since that activity should be relatively easy, if you're hoping for a challenge:
+If you're hoping for more of a challenge:

   * Have the application track the tasks you actually have left, based on if you've checked some of them off or not.